minecoiii2/requests.lua/readme.md

 requests.lua aims to replicate pythons 'requests' lib

+Note: This library isnt the best, i realize i made some technical imperfections and this is most useless.
+I dont recommend using this

 only compatible with Roblox!!!!!

 roblox heavily limits what you can see and not see with httpService.